 - An impact statement is not required but it is worth writing as it can have an effect on the outcome.
 You can never have too much evidence, you can only ever have too little.

-- When writing an impact letter, it is often useful to refer to your “worst day” as this is what the NDIS will use to make your plan up with.
+- When writing an impact letter, community members have told us that it is often useful to refer to your “worst day” as this is what the NDIS will use to make your plan up with.
 Your worst day is when your disability and its symptoms and impacts are at their worst.
 This is important for those whose conditions vary day by day.
 It is helpful to write it as if you’re having one of those worst days – what would you need to make those worst days more bearable?

 Writing or reading an impact letter which focuses on functional impact and impairments can be difficult.
 Focusing on deficits is at odds with how hard many of us have fought for disability and LGBTQ+ Pride.